Does a VPN Hide Your Internet Activity From Your ISP

 In short, everything.
 Data during communication is sent in packets.
 The packets contain a header with the source IP address and the destination IP address on top of the actual data.
-VPN encrypts the data, leaving only the VPN server’s address for the ISP to know.
+VPN encrypts the data, and hides your IP address, leaving only the VPN server’s address for the ISP to know.

 Can ISP See VPN Being Used?

 There is a common misconception when it comes to VPN.
 A VPN does hide your internet activities, but your ISP can still see that you are connected to a VPN server.

 The ISP is your gateway to the internet.
 Whatever destination – including the VPN service – you wish to access, it will go through the ISP.
 So, can an internet provider detect VPN?
 Yes, it can.
 It can determine that you are sending data back and forth between a server in the United States and the bandwidth usage.
 But the contents of the data packets and the destination address attached are something the ISP cannot see.

 It is similar to sending a box through a courier.
 The delivery service reads the label and the package arrives at the destination.
 Whether the package gets rerouted from there is something the delivery service is clueless about.
 Encryption ensures the highest level of confidentiality.

 Can Your ISP See What You Do With a VPN?

 The ISP’s job is to connect you to the VPN server; it cannot see your ultimate destinations.

 FastestVPN uses military-grade AES 256-bit encryption on all of its servers.
 To explain in simple words, the encryption process takes data and converts it into an unreadable format.
 A secret key is then required to decrypt data.
 As a third-party, the ISP has no capability to decrypt that data.